Solair World

 Most grid-tied and off-grid solar energy systems require an inverter to convert the direct current generated by the solar panels into alternating current, which is used by most household appliances.

-Inverters typically have specific voltage input ranges, and a higher solar panel voltage may be more compatible with a wider range of inverters.
+Inverters typically have specific voltage input ranges, and a higher solar panel voltage can be more compatible with a wider range of inverters.

 Reduced Current